R. Kent Greenawalt: Academic career

-Greenawalt has taught at Columbia since 1965 in both the law school and department of philosophy.
-He has also taught at Princeton University.
+Greenawalt taught at Columbia from 1965 until his death in both the law school and department of philosophy.
+He also taught at Princeton University.
 He was a visiting fellow at Clare Hall, Cambridge (1972–73) and visiting fellow at All Souls College, Oxford (1979).
 He is a Fellow of the American Academy of Arts and Sciences, a member of the American Philosophical Society, and was President of the American Society for Political and Legal Philosophy from 1991-93.
 He was also the Chief Reporter for revisions to the Model Penal Code in 1970s.

 Personal life

-Greenawalt has three sons ranging in age from twenty-four to seventeen in 1995.
+Greenawalt had three sons ranging in age from twenty-four to seventeen in 1995.
 He was widowed in 1988 after the passing of his wife Sanja Milić Greenawalt.
 He married Elaine Pagels, a scholar in religion and a widow with two children, in June 1995.